 Banana shape

 The gametocytes of P. falciparum are crescent-shaped (“banana-shaped”), whereas those of the other plasmodia are spherical.
-The trophozoites (tachyzoites) of Toxoplasma gondii also has crescent shape.
+The trophozoites (tachyzoites) of Toxoplasma gondii also have crescent shapes.

 Grape like clusters

-S. aureus is a gram positive cocci which appears as grape like clusters.
+S. aureus is a gram-positive cocci that appears as grape-like clusters.

 Lemon shape